 Commissions from brokerage services - The Group earns commission revenue by executing, settling and clearing transactions with clients primarily in exchange-traded and over-the-counter corporate equity and debt securities, money market instruments and exchange-traded options and futures contracts.
 Commissions from bank services - The Group earns bank commissions by executing client order for money transfer, purchase and sale of foreign currency, and other bank services.
 A substantial portion of the Group's revenue is derived from commissions from private clients through accounts with transaction-based pricing.
-Trade execution and clearing services, when provided together, represent a single performance obligation, as the services on a standalone basis, are recognized at a point in time on trade date when the performance obligation is satisfied.
+Trade execution and clearing services, when provided together, represent a single performance obligation, as the services are not separately identifiable in the context of the contract.
+Commission revenue associated with combined trade execution and clearing services, as well as trade execution services on a standalone basis, are recognized at a point in time on trade date when the performance obligation is satisfied.